 2.1.
 Selection of Freshwater Bodies

-To fulfill the objectives of present work four freshwater bodies (Khutaghat dam (D1), Kori dam (D2), Minimata dam(D3) and Khudia dam(D4)) were randomly selected (through simple random sampling technique) from Chhattisgarh of Central India to conduct this study.
-The morphmetric features of selected freshwater bodies are given in Table-1.
+To fulfill the objectives of present work four freshwater bodies [Khutaghat dam (D1), Kori dam (D2), Minimata dam(D3) and Khudia dam(D4)] were randomly selected (through simple random sampling technique) from Chhattisgarh of Central India to conduct this study.
+The morphometric features of selected freshwater bodies are given in Table-1.
 The study was carried out for two complete years from 2019 to 2021.